Services Offered

 Our Responsibilities

-• We will not share your information other than as described here unless you tell us we can in writing.
-If you tell us we can, you may change your mind at any time y letting us know in writing.
+- We will not share your information other than as described here unless you tell us we can in writing.
+If you tell us we can, you may change your mind at any time by letting us know in writing.

 Changes to the Terms of this Notice